rayy1218/fyp-project/doc/php.md

     exit();
     }

-    # Query the db and get the result
+    # Query the db based on the requirement and get the result
     $query_result = mysqli_query($conn, "SELECT movie_id, movie_title, movie_thumbnail FROM movie");
     $rows = array();